Soulrater/Sol_vulns/README.md

 # Sol_vulns
-A repository of vulnerabilities I find on Solana projects
+A repository of Solana related project vulnerabilities I find intentionally or by mistake